Dmitri Shostakovich: Joining the Party

 Shostakovich's musical response to these personal crises was the Eighth String Quartet, composed in only three days.
 He subtitled the piece "To the victims of fascism and war", ostensibly in memory of the Dresden fire bombing that took place in 1945.
 Yet like the Tenth Symphony, the quartet incorporates quotations from several of his past works and his musical monogram.
-Shostakovich confessed to his friend Isaac Glikman, "I started thinking that if some day I die, nobody is likely to write a work in memory of me, so I had better write one myself."
+Shostakovich confessed to his friend Isaac Glikman, "I started thinking that if some day I die, nobody is likely to write a work in memory of me, so I had better write one myself".
 Several of Shostakovich's colleagues, including Natalya Vovsi-Mikhoels and the cellist Valentin Berlinsky, were also aware of the Eighth Quartet's biographical intent.
 Peter J. Rabinowitz has also pointed to covert references to Richard Strauss's Metamorphosen in it.

 In 1962, Shostakovich married for the third time, to Irina Supinskaya.
 In a letter to Glikman he wrote: "her only defect is that she is 27 years old.
-In all other respects she is splendid: clever, cheerful, straightforward and very likeable."
+In all other respects she is splendid: clever, cheerful, straightforward and very likeable".
 According to Galina Vishnevskaya, who knew the Shostakoviches well, this marriage was a very happy one: "It was with her that Dmitri Dmitriyevich finally came to know domestic peace...
-Surely, she prolonged his life by several years."
+Surely, she prolonged his life by several years".
 In November, he conducted publicly for the only time in his life, leading a couple of his own works in Gorky; otherwise he declined to conduct, citing nerves and ill health.

-That year saw Shostakovich again turn to the subject of anti-Semitism in his Thirteenth Symphony (subtitled Babi Yar).
-The symphony sets a number of poems by Yevgeny Yevtushenko, the first of which commemorates a massacre of Ukrainian Jews during the Second World War.
+That year saw Shostakovich again turn to the subject of anti-Semitism in his Thirteenth Symphony.
+The symphony sets to music a number of poems by Yevgeny Yevtushenko, the first of which memorializes the Jews massacred by Nazis at Babi Yar during the Second World War.
 Opinions are divided as to how great a risk this was: the poem had been published in Soviet media and was not banned, but it remained controversial.
 After the symphony's premiere, Yevtushenko was forced to add a stanza to his poem that said that Russians and Ukrainians had died alongside the Jews at Babi Yar.

 In 1965, Shostakovich raised his voice in defence of poet Joseph Brodsky, who was sentenced to five years of exile and hard labor.
 Shostakovich co-signed protests with Yevtushenko, fellow Soviet artists Kornei Chukovsky, Anna Akhmatova, Samuil Marshak, and the French philosopher Jean-Paul Sartre.
 After the protests, the sentence was commuted, and Brodsky returned to Leningrad.